 Before we can start our adventure, we still have to overcome three hurdles.
 There is a hut directly behind the parking lot, where we first have to pay 1.50 euro for entry.
 Then we pass several restaurants with scantily clad promoters standing in front of them and trying to lure us in.
 Several hiking trails are signposted, from which we keep in the direction of “Suchá Belá”.
 It goes quickly into the gorge and we can guess what will await us here.
 Moist tree trunks block our way.
 Others support the rocks that tower above.
 Green plants grow on the rock walls to the left and right and birds are chirping in the tall trees.
 The loose stones on the ground rattle under our shoes.
 Wet Bridges made of wood, some of which are missing crossbeams, wobble and bounce when crossing.
 Nevertheless, the first part of the way is still quite easy to master.

-Ladders, footbridges and waterfalls in the gorge
+Ladders, footbridges and waterfalls in the Sucha Bela Gorge

 We started the hiking trail with many other people, but at the latest when high iron ladders and unsecured footbridges appear, most people gradually turn around.
 Hikers who notice that their hiking sticks are out of place come towards us and block the paths.
 The trail can only be tackled in one direction and at some point, there is no turning back.
 Better for us because we have the Slovak Paradise Park to ourselves.
 In general, I cannot recommend this route to people who are afraid of heights, families with small children or people who expect safe paths like in Germany.

-In the further course, the Suchá Belá meanders through narrow rock ledges and passes several waterfalls, which we have to climb over steep stairs, walkways and ladders.
+In the further course of the hike, the Suchá Belá meanders through narrow rock ledges and passes several waterfalls, which we have to climb over steep stairs, walkways and ladders.
 Nothing for weak nerves.
 The iron ladders are unsecured.
 On the left a huge rock, on the other side a waterfall plunges into the depths.
 The dirt from the shoes of the man in front patters down on me.
 Don’t look down.
 Again and again, we climb over iron footbridges that are attached to the rock walls.
 Chains rarely offer additional support.
 We squeeze through narrow passages.
 The rock walls are cool and rough.
 Smell of damp earth.
 Drops fall down.
 We have to cross the stream bed more often, so I recommend waterproof hiking boots.
 This backdrop truly promises an impressive natural experience.
 The Slovak Paradise National Park is an absolute highlight for every nature lover

 Short Facts for your Trip

-The main season lasts from May to September.
+The main season in Slovak Paradise lasts from May to September.
 We were in Slovakia in July and it was very hot and dry.
 The canyon Suchá Belá shone in green and was relatively empty.
 However, this hike is certainly very interesting in autumn, when the leaves are colored, it is a little cooler, and the waterfalls have more water.

 From Suchá Belá to the Kysel Gorge